MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node.md

 # NodeJS
 > Server-side JavaScript

+This guide covers how to install and run NodeJS.

 NodeJS is a way of running JavaScript on the server rather than in the browser.
 This allows you do things like simple scripts in the command-line, automation tools, games and web servers which communicate with a database.

 - [NodeJS](https://en.wikipedia.org/wiki/Node.js) page on Wikipedia.